Using TestState API to test a state in Step Functions - Amazon Step Functions

 TRACE inspectionLevel

 Step Functions provides the TRACE level to test an HTTP Task.
-This level returns information about the HTTP request that Step Functions makes and response that a third-party API returns.
+This level returns information about the HTTP request that Step Functions makes and response that a HTTPS API returns.
 The response might contain information, such as headers and request body.
 In addition, you can view the state output and result of input and output data processing in this level.

 If the test fails, this level shows the error output.